What is Clafoutis?

 - Preheat the oven to 350° F / 175° Celsius.

-- Prepare an oven safe baking dish, (8X8 or 9X10 casserole dish or a 14x4.5 inch rectangular tart pan) by either buttering and flouring the dish (or use Baker's Joy).
+- Prepare an oven-safe baking dish (8X8 or 9X10 casserole dish or a 14x4.5 inch rectangular tart pan) by either buttering and flouring the dish (or using Baker's Joy).
 Pour in the batter to 1 ½ - 2 inches in depth.
-The batter will puff up so the mix in the dish should only come about half way.
-Do not fill a dish up to the rim or it will overflow.
+The batter will puff up, so the mix in the dish should only come about halfway.
+Do not fill a dish to the rim, or it will overflow.

 - Prepare the cherries by pitting them (if you choose).